 Prioritise the zones the first diagram flags, because corrosion has favourite places.
 The waterline band wets and dries and stays oxygenated, and it is a frequent perforation site on the topsides.
 It is exactly where the metre-long band on our 1992 boat ran.
 The baseplate corrodes from two sides at once: the canal bed below, and, more insidiously, trapped bilge water sitting under the ballast inside, where nobody looks and where the loss is often worse than on the visible outer face.
 The bow rake takes grounding damage and loses its blacking first.
 Add the swim and uxter plate at the stern, the chine welds where base and side wastage compound, the steel around skin fittings and the weed hatch, and any plate near a tired anode.
 Test alongside welds rather than on them: weld metal's coarse grain scatters the beam, and readings taken each side of a weld also catch the heat-affected zone, where corrosion tends to concentrate.
 A clean sweep of the easy midships sides while the bilge baseplate and the chines go unread is precisely how a boat passes a survey and then fails one.

-Two things must not be missed while you gauge.
-If the hull has already been overplated, your gauge reads the combined sandwich or only the new doubler, not the wasted original plate trapped beneath, where moisture caught between the layers keeps eating.
-Identify existing overplating and say what it does and does not tell you.
+Two things must not be missed while gauging.
+If the hull has already been overplated, the gauge reads the combined sandwich or only the new doubler, not the wasted original plate trapped beneath, where moisture caught between the layers keeps eating.
+Identify existing overplating and say what it does and does not establish.
 And report the anodes in their own right: material, percentage wasted, and whether each is soundly welded on, electrically continuous, and not painted over.
 Magnesium is the correct choice in the low-conductivity fresh water of the canals, where zinc and aluminium cannot drive enough current to protect.
 A boat that lives in salt or brackish water, the tideway, an estuarial or coastal mooring, needs zinc or aluminium instead, because magnesium over-protects and wastes fast in conductive water.
 Note which the boat carries against where it is kept.
 The anodes are central to how the hull has survived this far.

 A grid of recorded thickness readings by hull zone, each tied to the instrument that took it and the access that allowed it, is a finding an underwriter can act on and a buyer can trust.
 "Hull sound" is neither, as the owner of our 1992 boat found out eighteen months too late.
-Marine Inspect's narrowboat checklist gives ultrasonic thickness readings their own structured item, recorded by named zone with the gauge make, model and probe logged alongside, and prompts you to flag any zone the foam or the waterline put out of reach.
+Marine Inspect's narrowboat checklist gives ultrasonic thickness readings their own structured item, recorded by named zone with the gauge make, model and probe logged alongside, and prompts a flag on any zone the foam or the waterline put out of reach.
 See how it reads in a finished report in our sample condition survey.
 The numbers go where the report can use them.

 Footnotes